Sebo-the-tramp/fiemme_servizi_bot/README.md

 The 'Build & test' phase is used to install all the required python libraries (using the requirements.txt file) and run the tests for the application.
 - Terraform setup

-The 'terraform setup' phase uses the github secrets to create:

-lambda layer (libraries for both of the lambda functions) 2 lambda functions dynamoDB database
+The 'terraform setup' phase uses the github secrets to create a lambda layer (libraries for both of the lambda functions), 2 lambda functions and a DynamoDB database.

 - Upload